forquare/hashbang0.com/content/post/2020-12-26-bitwarden-rs/index.md

 Last time I checked the Github page I saw that it was [no longer being maintained](https://github.com/jcs/rubywarden/issues/122).

-## Enter bitwarden_rs
+## Enter vaultwarden

-The deprecation notice on rubywarden suggests anyone using it migrate to [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs), it's another unofficial Bitwarden backend written in Rust.
+The deprecation notice on rubywarden suggests anyone using it migrate to [vaultwarden](https://github.com/dani-garcia/vaultwarden), it's another unofficial Bitwarden backend written in Rust.

 I had seen this project before, but things were working with rubywarden so I discounted it.
 Since the end of August I've been trying to find time and motivation to migrate.
 With Christmas here, what better time is there to play with password manager backends?